SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 You know the Burst of Radiance cantrip.
 At 3rd level you learn Faerie Fire and at 5th level, Color Burst.
 Both can be used once per long rest.

-* Help

-You can aid a friendly creature in attacking a creature within 5 ft of you.
-You feint, distract the target, or in some other way team up to make your ally's attack more effective.
-If your ally attacks the target before your next turn, the first attack roll is made with advantage.

-* Bonus Feat

-Select an additional feat for your character.